Skip to main content

 How much should you spend on an Android tablet?

 More powerful tablets, with the best processors and bags of Ram, are designed to make mincemeat of even the most demanding apps.
-Ones that can handle things like 3D modelling or editing photos and videos can easily cost £1,000.
+Ones that can handle tasks like 3D modelling or editing photos and videos can easily cost £1,000.
 This is particularly true if you want a bigger screen.

 If you're happy with something around 10 inches, then you can find high-end tablets for £700 to £800.